aisingapore/TagUI/README.md

 your_website_url/tagui_service.php?SETTINGS="flow_filename option(s)"
 ```

-For making outgoing API calls in your automation flow, for example sending emails or feeding data somewhere, use the api step followed by full URL (including parameters) of the API call.
+For making outgoing API calls in your automation flow, to send emails or feed data somewhere etc, use the api step followed by full URL (including parameters) of the API call.
 Response from the API will be printed to output.
-For example with TA.Mail, emails can be sent directly from your flow with a single line.
+For example using TA.Mail, emails can be sent directly from your flow with a single line.

 API File Reference |Purpose
 :-------------|:------